Is Iceland Expensive? Your Budgeting Guide

 Activities: The cost of the average traveler will be around 5000 ISK per day (33 EUR / 40 USD / 29 GBP).
-This includes museums, day trips, and other fun stuff you can fill your days with.
+This includes museums in Reykjavík and beyond, day trips, and other fun stuff you can fill your days with.

 It can again climb up fast if you want to go on unique experiences, such as snorkelling between continents, spa retreats, and guided tours inside glaciers.

 Local tip: It is easy to use credit cards in Iceland, especially in Reykjavík.
 In fact, if you don’t have extra charges while abroad, you may find it is an efficient way to pay for activities, restaurants and more during your trip.